Top 10 Bluehost Alternatives

 Expensive but Worth the Asking Price

 By now, you probably figured out that WP Engine isn’t a cheap hosting service.
 In fact, it’s probably the most expensive provider of specialized WordPress hosting.
-The company prices start at $31.50 per month and can reach up to $261/mo or even more in the case of large businesses that are looking for a custom package.
+The company prices start at $25 per month and can reach up to $241/mo or even more in the case of large businesses that are looking for a custom package.
 That’s quite a bit more expensive compared to Bluehost’s WordPress hosting plans but you definitely get a lot more features to work with here.

 A few more highlights include page performance tools, automated SSL certificates, SSH gateway, developer staging environments, geo-targeting, and more.
 WP Engine also offers a number of optional add-ons that you can attach to your package in order to gain access to even more professional tools and features.
-Although we can’t recommend WP Engine to everybody due to its high price, we do recommend it to all those who can afford it because this is hands down the best WordPress hosting service available on the market right now.
+Although we can’t recommend WP Engine to everybody due to its high price, we do recommend it to all those who can afford it because this is hands down the best Bluehost alternative for WordPress available on the market right now.

 If you enjoy simplicity and ease of use, you’re going to love iPage.
 The company doesn’t try to branch out into too many areas like so many other providers and instead focuses pretty much exclusively on shared and WordPress hosting.
 This has allowed iPage to pour as many resources as it can into just a handful of services in order to make them as appealing as possible.
 The company’s efforts eventually paid off because nowadays iPage offers very affordable hosting plans packed with lots of features.
 And as we observed in our Bluehost vs. iPage comparison, it managed to become an overall better hosting provider.

 Signing up for a shared hosting plan at iPage is incredibly straightforward because there’s only one package to choose from.
-This lack of variety is usually a disadvantage, however, in the case of iPage it’s actually a selling point thanks to all the great features included.
+This lack of variety is usually a disadvantage, however, in the case of iPage, it’s actually a selling point thanks to all the great features included.
 Shared hosting starts at only $1.99 per month and comes with a free domain name, free email addresses, free SSL certificate, free website builder, support for unlimited websites, and more.
 That’s quite an impressive amount of features considering the extremely low price.

 You can expect similarly good value from the WordPress hosting as well.
 In this case, however, there are two packages to choose from – WP Starter and WP Essential.
 The cheapest version will set you back $3.75 per month while the more expensive one costs $6.95 per month.
 The notable differences between these two packages are that WP Essential includes SiteLock professional security, WordPress expert support, and an automatic malware removal tool.
 Aside from that, the two plans are identical.